-Strict adherence to lien priorities---the concept of "first in time, first in right"---is critical to the functioning of the U.S. housing market, especially one dependent on an active, liquid secondary mortgage market.
+Strict adherence to lien priorities-the concept of "first in time, first in right"-is critical to the functioning of the U.S. housing market, especially one dependent on an active, liquid secondary mortgage market.
 As a core principle, private liens recorded after origination of a first lien mortgage/deed of trust (mortgage) should not be able to move ahead of the first position mortgagee in foreclosure priority, nor be able to extinguish the mortgage when that private lien is unsatisfied.
-Allowing homeowners associations and condominium associations---(referred to here, collectively, as HOAs)---to have "super lien" priority runs contrary to this bedrock housing finance principle on both grounds grounds .
+Allowing homeowners associations and condo owners associations-(referred to here, collectively, as HOAs)-to have "super lien" priority runs contrary to this bedrock housing finance principle on both grounds.

-- In 2014, the Nevada Supreme Court and the District of Columbia Court of Appeals ruled that homeowners association and condominium association super liens, respectively, are "true priority" liens---holding a higher priority in foreclosure than a property's first lien mortgage.
+- In fall 2014, the Nevada Supreme Court and the District of Columbia Court of Appeals ruled that homeowners association and condo owners association super liens, respectively, are "true priority" liens-holding a higher priority in foreclosure than a property's first lien mortgage.

 - Pre-decision: HOA super liens were deemed a "payment priority" entitling them to their super lien amount in advance of the first lien mortgagee when a foreclosure was initiated by a superior lienholder or encumbrancer.

-- Post-decision: If an HOA properly conducts a foreclosure sale of their super lien, and the mortgagee does not act to redeem its interest by satisfying the HOA super lien, the mortgagee's interests will be extinguished in these jurisdictions.
+- Post-decision: If an HOA properly conducts a foreclosure sale of their super lien in Nevada or DC, and the mortgagee does not act to redeem its interest by satisfying the HOA super lien, the mortgagee's interests will be extinguished.

-- More than 20 states having laws similar to the aforementioned jurisdictions, as they are based in whole or in part on model laws like the Uniform Common Interest Ownership Act.
+- More than 20 states having laws similar to Nevada and DC, as they are based in whole or in part on a model law, the Uniform Common Interest Ownership Act.
 This raises concerns over the future interpretation of these other state laws, which still largely ascribe to the payment priority view.

-- Additionally, the Act's drafters---the National Conference of Commissioners on Uniform State Laws---produced amendments in 2014 seeking to clarify their support for the pro-extinguishment court interpretations.
+- Additionally, the Act's drafters-the National Conference of Commissioners on Uniform State Laws-produced amendments in 2014 seeking to clarify their support for the Nevada and DC court interpretations.

-- Multiple bills were subsequently introduced in the 2015 and 2016 state legislative sessions, which would have implemented versions of the model Act's amendments, in order to make the pro-extinguighment interpretations the "new normal."
+- Multiple bills were subsequently introduced in states, which would have implemented versions of the model Act's amendments, in order to make the Nevada and DC court interpretations the "new normal."

 - In September 2014, the U.S. District Court for Nevada marginally limited the Nevada Supreme Court decision, barring HOA foreclosure sales of first position Department of Housing and Urban Development (HUD)-insured mortgages in the State.